Rapid all-optical loading of trapped ions using a miniaturised atom source: Neutral atomic beam characterisation

 \subsection{Experimental setup}

 The oven is constructed from UV-fused silica parts machined using selective laser-induced etching~\cite{Bellouard2012}.
 We illustrate the key features of the oven schematically in~\hyperref[fig:neutral-setup]{\autoref*{fig:neutral-setup}(a)}.
 Heating light is supplied through a narrow aperture on the rear face of the oven (i), which illuminates the calcium metal contained within a central crucible (ii).
 The heated metal produces vapour, which effuses through a high-aspect-ratio collimator (iii).
-To reduce conduction to the surrounding apparatus the outer wall of the oven (iv) is thermally isolated from the crucible.
-To reduce the thermal emissivity of the oven, each of these components is coated with a Ti/Au stack in a magnetron sputterer.
+To reduce conduction to the surrounding apparatus the outer wall of the oven (iv) is thermally isolated from the crucible by a numerous spoke-like supports, which take a meandering path from the crucible to the outer wall.
+The spokes have cross-sectional areas ranging from \SIrange{0.0025}{0.015}{\milli\meter^2} and crucible-to-wall path lengths approaching \SI{10}{\milli\meter}~\footnote{note that the supports have been greatly simplified in~\hyperref[fig:neutral-setup]{\autoref*{fig:neutral-setup}(a)} to improve clarity}.
+To reduce the thermal emissivity of the oven, each of these components is coated with a Ti/Au stack in a magnetron sputterer, where the coating thickness is controlled to ensure thermal conductance remains dominated by the fused silica bulk.
 We mount the oven in a titanium V-groove, mechanically retained by an oxygen-free copper clamp, approximately \SI{10}{\milli\meter} from the trap centre (see~\hyperref[fig:neutral-setup]{\autoref*{fig:neutral-setup}b}).